Geology

 Where can Geology take you?

-Graduates work within environmental management, land development, engineering geological ground investigations, natural hazards monitoring, management and mitigation, as well as sustainable mineral exploration and extraction, and groundwater management.
+Graduates work in environmental management, land development, geological ground investigation, natural hazard monitoring, management and mitigation, sustainable mineral exploration and extraction, and groundwater management.

-Geology graduates can build successful career pathways and become Chartered Geologists (CGeol) or Chartered Members of Engineering New Zealand (CMEngNZ) as Professional Engineering Geologists, for example.
+Geology graduates can build successful career pathways and become Chartered Geologists (CGeol) or Chartered Members of Engineering New Zealand (CMEngNZ) as Professional Engineering Geologists.